ovidiu-andreescu/Cloud-Email-Analyzer/README.md

 Check the dashboard after a few seconds to see the analysis result.
 API Documentation

 The backend provides auto-generated documentation.
-Access it via the dashboard "API Docs" link or directly at: https://<your-api-id>.execute-api.eu-central-1.amazonaws.com/dev/docs
+Access it via the dashboard "API Docs" link